tedklin/NerdyVision/README.md

 5. If the center of the camera is aligned with the center x-axis of the object (goal), then it is ready to shoot

-6. Otherwise, outputs how to move in order to get align the center x-axis of the camera and the center x-axis of the object.
+6. Otherwise, calculates left and right motor values (drivetrain) in order to get align the center x-axis of the camera and the center x-axis of the object.
+Outputs to SmartDashboard through network tables and prints info to terminal.